- General Information

 - ICFA is closed for lunch from 12 PM to 1 PM.
-If you plan to return in the afternoon, please notify an ICFA staff to coordinate your schedule after the lunch break.
+Notify an ICFA staff to coordinate your schedule.

 - Researchers, including Dumbarton Oaks staff, fellows, and readers, are welcome to use the archival collections in ICFA.
 Guests are not permitted.

-- Indicate the collections you wish to consult in the online form, as well as purpose and subject of your research.
+- Indicate the collections you wish to consult, as well as purpose and subject of your research.

-- ICFA does not require a Reader's badge, however if you need to use the Research Library, you must obtain a Reader’s badge from the Dumbarton Oaks Research Library.
-For more information see: http://www.doaks.org/library-archives/library/access-info.
+- ICFA does not require a Reader's badge, however if you need to use the Research Library, you must obtain a Reader’s badge from the Dumbarton Oaks Research Library: http://www.doaks.org/library-archives/library/access-info.

 Consult our finding aids online at AtoM@DO.
 Make note of the specific collection(s), boxe(s), or image(s).